bob16795/markup/README.md

 ### more options

-added more options to the compiler like --appendprop and --output.
+added more options to the compiler like `--appendprop` and `--output`.

 ### got readme up to date